Relationships

 Gary Gershoff/WireImage/Getty Images

-Raven-Symoné has never been one to shout it from the rooftops when she's in a new relationship.
+Before getting married, Raven-Symoné had never been one to shout it from the rooftops when she's in a new relationship.
 She's always been private about her personal life, which explains why Raven-Symoné’s reported dating history is so short and sweet.
-So on June 18, when the actor suddenly announced on Instagram that she was not only in a relationship, but had actually gotten married to her now-wife Miranda Pearman-Maday, it was a double shock — albeit a really fun and exciting one.
+When the actor suddenly announced that she had gotten married to her now-wife Miranda Pearman-Maday in 2020, it was a big surprise — albeit a really fun and exciting one.

-The marriage marks a happy ending for the star, who, in a 2016 interview for the It Got Better docuseries, said she never thought she'd be able to come out.
+The marriage marked an uplifting moment for the star, who, in a 2016 interview for the It Got Better docuseries, said she never thought she'd be able to come out.
 “I never thought I would … because my personal life didn’t matter,” she explained.
 “It only mattered what could be sold as part of the Raven-Symoné brand.”
 The star admitted realizing she was gay at age 12, yet she pushed herself to try and be attracted to boys, thinking she would eventually marry one.
 It wasn’t until she went to college at the Academy of Art University in San Francisco that she was finally able to fully be herself and embrace her sexuality.

 “I had support there beyond belief, and that was the first time I felt like I didn’t have to have a beard," she said.
 "I didn’t have to have a man standing beside me because I [was] in love with a girl.”
 It was then that Raven-Symoné decided she had to come out to her family and the rest of the world.